JuneStepp/OneLauncher/README.md

 with new and interesting features that will always be available whether it's for private servers after the games have shut down, if the main launcher stops working on Linux, or if people see that it is The OneLauncher to Rule Them All and use it for that reason too.
-It is actualy mainly being developed as a fun learning experiance for me and to show my love for these games.
+It is actually mainly being developed as a fun learning experience for me and to show my love for these games.

 OneLauncher